pappuyadav/Squat-Detection-Using-VGG16-and-LSTM/README.md

 Finally, these trained model nad trained weight files are zipped and downloaded using the code in file "header_and_json_files.txt".
 Eventually, one can simply use these trained model and weights to test on his/her custom video data set.
 For this one can simply use the file "model_evaluate.py".
 However, in order to use this, one has to first create video frames from his/her video data following the above procedure for generating video frames and then create a new folder "newtest' using "!mkdir newtest" and again create randomly chosen 16 images for model evaluation where first 7 frames belong to "no squat" and remaining 9 frames belong to "squat".

+Please use "squat_detect_latest_keypoints_to_LSTM.ipynb" to detect squat video frames using OpenPose Keypoints (25 keypoints) with an LSTM network.